 Massage Therapy in Seabrook for 30 years

-For many years, my office was next to Seabrook Classic Cafe, but I’ve moved from that location.
+For over 20 years, my office was next to Seabrook Classic Cafe, but I’ve moved a short distance from that location.

 What is offered?